M (Marvel Comics): Early life

-Monet St. Croix was born in Sarajevo, Bosnia, during a family ski trip and is the second child of Afro-Monégasque ambassador Cartier St. Croix and his Algerian wife.
+Monet St. Croix was born in Sarajevo, Bosnia, and is the second child of Afro-Monégasque ambassador Cartier St. Croix and his Algerian wife.
 Monet was raised Muslim and grew up pompous and spoiled as a result of being the favored child of her father.
 Monet's brother Marius, also known as Emplate, is banished from the St. Croix home shortly after his mother's death, but returns after learning dark magic and requests that Monet join him in conquering another dimension.
 Monet rejects Marius' offer, leading him to transform her into a creature dubbed Penance.
 Monet's younger twin sisters, Nicole and Claudette, banish Emplate to another dimension.
-Monet follows Emplate in an attempt to return herself to normal, but is enslaved, becoming a regular source of bone marrow for him.
+Monet follows Emplate in an attempt to return herself to normal, but is enslaved, becoming a regular source of bone marrow for Emplate.

-Afraid their father will break down after the loss of his favorite child, the twin sisters fuse with one another and impersonate Monet.
-Claudette's autism occasionally causes Monet to enter a catatonic stupor.
+Afraid their father would break down after the loss of his favorite child, Nicole and Claudette decide to impersonate her in their fused form.
+This version of Monet would have been identical to the original, but shares Claudette's autism, occasionally leaving her in catatonic stupors.
+While the twins are impersonating their sister, they are among the mutants captured by the alien Phalanx.

 Generation X

-While impersonating Monet, the twins battle the Phalanx until she and the other teenage mutants are rescued by Banshee (Sean Cassidy) and Emma Frost.
-The teens join the Generation X team, with Banshee and Emma acting as their teachers.
-After Gateway rescues her, Penance escapes onto the school grounds before Chamber calms her down.

-Emplate resurfaces and recruits a team of Hellions to do his dirty work.
-Gayle Edgerton, Chamber's former lover, helps Emplate because she wants revenge on Chamber, but once Generation X is captured, he betrays her.
-Monet manages to escape and contact the X-Men for help before the Hellions find her.

-While visiting the school, Beast deduces that Monet is autistic and attempts to get her treatment.
-However, she abruptly destroys the school's cars and refuses to go.
-Sean chases her into the sky, where she tearfully describes having been poked and prodded by numerous doctors as a child and begs him not to make her go through that again.
-Sean agrees, though Emma insists that Monet simply manipulated him to avoid her problems.
+After being rescued from the Phalanx by Banshee and Emma Frost, the mutants form the team Generation X, with Banshee and Frost training them.
+Shortly after the school opens, Emplate attacks some of the students at the airport, but is chased away by the newly formed team.

+Shortly after returning to the school, Gateway reappears on the front lawn with Monet, still trapped in the form of Penance.
+Beast later diagnoses "Monet" with autism.